portainer/portainer-docs/docs/v2.0-be/auth/ldap.md

 * Allowed Groups (optional): You can specify another group and their path to the directory.
 * User Filter: is filled by default according to OpenLDAP configuration.

-To check if everything work as expected, you can do a click in <b>Display Users</b> and you will see a list with the names configured in the directory.
+To check if everything works as expected, click <b>Display Users</b> and you will see a list with the names configured in the directory.

 ![auth](assets/openldap2.png)